gazizkaa/gaziza.github.io/README.md

 Run the program:

-mvn exec:java -Dexec.mainClass="com.example.mst.Main"
+mvn exec: java -Dexec.mainClass="com.example.mst.Main"

 Output: Results for each graph are printed to the console and stored in output.json.

+---

-MST Algorithms
+## MST Algorithms

-Prim’s Algorithm
+- Prim’s Algorithm

 Greedily grows the MST by always adding the minimum weight edge connecting a vertex in the MST to a vertex outside.

 Complexity: O(E log V) using a priority queue.

-Kruskal’s Algorithm
+- Kruskal’s Algorithm

 Greedily adds edges in order of increasing weight, skipping edges that would form cycles.